MLB submits plan to Canadian government to play in Toronto - WHIZ News

 MLB announced Tuesday night it will have a 60-game regular season that will start July 23 or 24 in ballparks without fans.

-There has been talk the Blue Jays could play at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed symptoms of possible coronavirus.
+There has been talk the Blue Jays could play at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed possible COVID-19 symptoms.

-A person familiar with the situation tells the AP that several players and staff members of the Blue Jays have since tested positive for the virus.
+A person familiar with the situation told the AP that several players and staff members of the Blue Jays have since tested positive for the coronavirus.
 The person confirmed the test results to the AP on condition of anonymity Wednesday because there was no official announcement, but did not specify a number.

 The virus upended plans of many clubs to resume training at their Florida facilities due to a rise in cases in the state.
 Most teams intend to work out in their regular-season ballparks.